birukbelihu/pynum2words-dictionaries/README.md

 print(amharic.words_to_number("ሁለት ሺህ አምስት"))  # Output: 2005
 ```
 # How To Contribute
-First thank you so much for your contribution.
+First of all thank you so much for your contribution.
 To contribute a language dictionary, you can create a pull request with your language dictionary file.
 Make sure to follow the format mentioned above and test it with the `pyn2wc` tool before submitting the pull request.

 You can download pyn2wc tool from the [releases](https://github.com/birukbelihu/pynum2words-dictionaries/releases) page for your operating system. currently prebuilt binaries are available only for Windows & Linux.
 If you want to build it from source, you can follow this simple steps:
 1. Clone the repository